Baptism at OSLC

 Wedding / Marriage

-Anyone interested in a wedding through Our Savior’s Lutheran Church, please download the Planning Your Wedding document.
+Anyone interested in a wedding through Our Savior’s Lutheran Church, please download the Weddings and Receptions document.

 “But we do not want you to be uninformed, brothers and sisters, about those who have died, so that you may not grieve as others do who have no hope.
 For since we believe that Jesus died and rose again, even so, through Jesus, God will bring with him those who have died.” - (1 Thessalonians 4:13-14)